openhab/org.openhab.binding.zwave/doc/linear/wapirz_0_0.md

 ## Overview

-Wireless Passive Infrared (PIR) Motion Detector
+<p&gtWireless Passive Infrared (PIR) Motion Detector</p&gt

 ### Inclusion Information

-  1. Prepare the Controller to include a unit to the network by adding it to a group (method of adding a node to the network).
-Refer to controller instructions.
-  2. If your Controller supports Network Wide Inclusion (NWI) locate the WAPIRZ-1 near the proposed installation location.
-If not skip to Step 4.
-  3. With your Controller in Inclusion mode, you should see an indication on your Controller that the “device was included” in the network.
+<ol&gt<li&gtPrepare the Controller to include a unit to the network by adding it to a group (method of adding a node to the network).
+Refer to controller instructions.</li&gt <li&gtIf your Controller supports Network Wide Inclusion (NWI) locate the WAPIRZ-1 near the proposed installation location.
+If not skip to Step 4.</li&gt <li&gtWith your Controller in Inclusion mode, you should see an indication on your Controller that the “device was included” in the network.
 It should display binary switch / Linear.
 The LED will stop blinking.
 Skip to Step 10.
 If the LED does not stop blinking, relocate the WAPIRZ-1 to within 100 feet (line of sight) of a Z-Wave device or your hub and repeat Step 3.
-If the LED continues to blink, your Controller does not support NWI and continue with Step 4.
-  4. Place the WAPIRZ-1 within 3 feet of the Controller.
-  5. With your controller in Inclusion mode, depress the Tamper switch for 1 second then release.
-  6. You should see an indication on your Controller that the “device was included” in the network.
+If the LED continues to blink, your Controller does not support NWI and continue with Step 4.</li&gt <li&gtPlace the WAPIRZ-1 within 3 feet of the Controller.</li&gt <li&gtWith your controller in Inclusion mode, depress the Tamper switch for 1 second then release.</li&gt <li&gtYou should see an indication on your Controller that the “device was included” in the network.
 It should display binary switch / Linear.
-The LED will stop blinking.
-  7. The device will appear in the list of Switches.
+The LED will stop blinking.</li&gt <li&gtThe device will appear in the list of Switches.</li&gt </ol&gt

 ### Exclusion Information

-  1. Set up the Z-Wave™ Interface Controller into “exclusion” mode, and following its instruction to delete the WAPIRZ-1 from the controller.
-  2. Press the Tamper switch of WAPIRZ-1 for 1 second and release to be excluded.
-The LED light will flash continuously when the sensor is in the Exclusion condition.
+<ol&gt<li&gtSet up the Z-Wave™ Interface Controller into “exclusion” mode, and following its instruction to delete the WAPIRZ-1 from the controller.</li&gt <li&gtPress the Tamper switch of WAPIRZ-1 for 1 second and release to be excluded.
+The LED light will flash continuously when the sensor is in the Exclusion condition.</li&gt </ol&gt

 ### Wakeup Information